bits1001/slack-api-interview/README.md

 ### Technical Details
-* The app is built with Expressjs - a Node.js web framework.
+* The app is built with ExpressJS - a Node.js web framework.

     [Expressjs](https://expressjs.com/) - The web framework used

-* It uses nodejs Slack SDK to integrate with slack APIs.
+* It uses NodeJS Slack SDK to integrate with Slack APIs.

     [Slack SDK for Node js](https://slackapi.github.io/node-slack-sdk)